MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Adoption/Team-adopt-plan.md

 The pre-program survey helps you diagnose your team’s collaboration pain points.
 Perception is often different from reality and this survey helps you better understand your team’s actual needs.
 You use this understanding, in turn, to define your program goals and recommend new habits that strongly resonate with the group.
 We recommend that you include a link to your pre-program survey in the program-launch email.

-Here are suggested pre-program-survey questions to use, tailor, and/or build on: Pre-Program Survey Questions
+Here are suggested pre-program-survey questions to use, tailor, and/or build on: [Pre-Program Survey Questions](https://microsoft-my.sharepoint-df.com/:x:/p/kanowak/ESEHdAO2vOFBiW7AGLTIs80BatzB7h1wFx4JsPMRrWSdKA?e=IDRXHw)

 ### Team norms survey

 During your program, you will learn many new habits in the Learning Modules, some of which will work for your team and others that will not.
 After you explore a topic – for example, Meetings – and trying out different habits, we recommend that you conduct a team-norms survey to agree on new norms to adopt as a team.
-For additional information on how to select group norms and make them stick, see How to Create Executive Team Norms and Make Them Stick.
+For additional information on how to select group norms and make them stick, see [How to Create Executive Team Norms and Make Them Stick](https://hbr.org/2018/01/how-to-create-executive-team-norms-and-make-them-stick).

-Here are suggested team-norms survey questions to use, tailor, and/or build on for meetings, emails and focus hours: Norms Survey Questions
+For suggested team-norms survey questions to use, tailor, and/or build on for meetings, emails, and focus hours, see [Norms Survey Questions](https://microsoft-my.sharepoint-df.com/:x:/p/kanowak/Ef9ihOIMwcBKpukfkOoDly0Bq1N1LlFeX5_bN28MlX3q0w?e=1etDbh).

 To avoid fatigue from a long survey,  We recommend that you bundle the team norms survey with a corresponding learning module at the appropriate time in your program schedule.
 The survey should be completed after the program participants have had time to process the contents of the learning module and experiment with suggested habits.